kumar-mallikarjuna/wget2/docs/wget2.md

 2. `$HOME/.config/wget/wget2rc`
 3. `$HOME/.wget2rc`

-In the future, support for reading from `$HOME/.wget2rc` may be removed.
+Having an initialization file at `$HOME/.wget2rc` is deprecated.
+If a file is found there, Wget2 will print a warning about it.
+Support for reading from this file will be removed in the future.

 The fact that the user's settings are loaded after the system-wide ones means that in case of a collision, the user's wget2rc _overrides_ the global wget2rc.
-Fascist admins away!

 # <a name="Bugs"/>Bugs